milos85vasic/Tautology/README.md

 # Tautology
 Library used for resolving simple logical problems.
+Currently it is in phaze of development.